heartify-healthcare/heartify-api/README.md

 # Cardiovascular Disease Detection API (Flask)

 This repository contains the **Flask-based REST API** component of a university capstone project.
-The API serves as a backend for receiving health metrics from a mobile application and uses a deep learning model (CNN + LSTM) to predict the likelihood of **cardiovascular disease (CVD)**.
+The API serves as a backend for receiving health metrics from a mobile application (Heartify) and uses a deep learning model (CNN + LSTM) to predict the likelihood of **cardiovascular disease (CVD)**.

 ## 🧠 How It Works